philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 honda.mileage = 'pwned';
 ```

+This limitation might not seem so bad if you're just writing code for yourself.
+You know what should and shouldn't be done with your objects, and hopefully you'll respect those rules.
+But if you're on a bigger team, and you're dealing with objects whose business rules aren't obvious to everyone, the ability to change object properties directly can be disastrous.

 ## Privacy In JavaScript

-The only way to make something private in JavaScript is to declare it in a scope that is not visible to other code.
-Here's is an incredibly simplified example of how this is usually done.
-In short, you use a [closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Closures).
+In JavaScript, the only way to make something private is to declare it in a scope that is not visible to other code.
+Here's is an incredibly simplified example of how this is usually done:

 ```javascript
 (function() {